microsoft/malmo/README.md

 ## Getting Started ##

+### *** NEW  *** ###

+MamloEnv implements an Open AI "gym"-like environment directly in Python (one to one in a side-car like pattern with Java Minecraft).
+If you only need this functionallity or are interested in trying it out then please see [MalmoEnv](https://github.com/Microsoft/malmo/tree/master/MalmoEnv).
+Otherwise either install the "Malmo native wheel" (if available for your platform) or a binary release (more below).
+The build has been simplified with less required dependencies so building Malmo yourself is always an option!

+Advantages:

+1. No native code - you don't have to build or install platform dependent code.
+2. A single network connection is used to run missions.
+No dynamic ports means it's more virtualization friendly.
+3. A simpler multi-agent coordination protocol.
+One Minecraft client instance, one single port is used to start missions.
+4. Less impedance miss-match with the gym api.

+Disadvantages:

+1. The existing Malmo examples are not supported (as API used is different).
+Marlo envs should work with this [port](https://github.com/AndKram/marLo/tree/malmoenv).
+2. The API is more limited (e.g. selecting video options) - can edit mission xml directly.

+Note: The Marlo competition (for now) uses the original Malmo "AgentHost" api with it's native code implementation.

+### Malmo as a native Python wheel ###

-It is now possible to use ```pip3 install malmo``` to install Malmo as a python package: [Pip install for Malmo](https://github.com/Microsoft/malmo/blob/master/scripts/python-wheel/README.md).
+On common Windows, MacOSX and Linux variants it is possible to use ```pip3 install malmo``` to install Malmo as a python with native code package: [Pip install for Malmo](https://github.com/Microsoft/malmo/blob/master/scripts/python-wheel/README.md).
 Once installed, the malmo Python module can be used to download source and examples and start up Minecraft with the Malmo game mod.

 Alternatively, a pre-built version of Malmo can be installed as follows:

 1. [Download the latest *pre-built* version, for Windows, Linux or MacOSX.](https://github.com/Microsoft/malmo/releases)
       NOTE: This is _not_ the same as downloading a zip of the source from Github. _Doing this **will not work** unless you are planning to build the source code yourself (which is a lengthier process).
 If you get errors along the lines of "`ImportError: No module named MalmoPython`" it will probably be because you have made this mistake._